Northern Cape teen in court for brutal killing of his parents

 "The case is remanded to September 7 for bail application."

-A source close to the investigation had previously told TimesLIVE that the man was found lying face up and the woman face down.
+A source close to the investigation had previously told SowetanLIVE's sister publication TimesLIVE that the man was found lying face up and the woman face down.

 "The motive of the murder is unknown at this stage and the suspect is expected to appear before court on Monday.
 The police investigation continues," added Mooi at the time of the arrests.